Patrick (footballer, born 1992): Operário Ferroviário

+In May 2013, Patrick was loaned to Marcílio Dias for the year's Série D. In September, after Marcílio were knocked out from the competition, he moved to Série C side Caxias also in a temporary deal, but only featured in three matches.

+Comercial-SP

 On 5 December 2013, Patrick was presented at Comercial de Ribeirão Preto, with his former team Operário stating that the transfer was illegal as the player had contract with them until December 2014.
-He nonetheless played the 2014 Campeonato Paulista for Comercial before joining Turkish Süper Lig side Gaziantepspor on 3 August 2014.
+He nonetheless played the 2014 Campeonato Paulista for Comercial, scoring once in 12 matches.

+Gaziantepspor

+On 3 August 2014, Patrick moved abroad for the first time in his career, joining Turkish Süper Lig side Gaziantepspor.
+In the end of the month, however, he was released by the club.

+Caxias return

-Patrick failed to play a single minute abroad, and returned to Brazil on 5 January 2015, signing a contract with former side Caxias.
-On 14 May, he was presented at Série A side Goiás.
+After failing to play a single minute abroad, Patrick returned to Brazil on 5 January 2015, signing a contract with former side Caxias.
+He was a regular starter during the 2015 Campeonato Gaúcho, but was unable to avoid team relegation.

+Goiás

-Patrick made his top tier debut on 16 May 2015, starting in a 2–0 home win over Atlético Paranaense.
-He featured in 31 league matches during the campaign, as his side suffered relegation.
+On 14 May 2015, Patrick was presented at Série A side Goiás.
+He made his top tier debut two days later, starting in a 2–0 home win over Atlético Paranaense.

+Patrick featured in 31 league matches during the campaign, as his side suffered relegation.
+He subsequently helped the club to win two Campeonato Goiano titles in a row, being a regular starter in both tournaments.

+Sport Recife

-On 3 June 2017, after winning two Campeonato Goiano titles in a row, Patrick left Goiás and joined Sport Recife in the main category.
+On 3 June 2017, Patrick left Goiás and joined Sport Recife in the main category.
 He scored his first goal in the division on 20 July, netting the opener of a 4–0 home routing of Atlético Goianiense.

+Patrick scored a further two goals in the 2017 Série A, being a first-choice as the club avoided relegation.

+Internacional

 On 29 December 2017, Patrick signed a two-year deal with Internacional.
+He made his club debut on 21 January 2018, starting in a 3–0 away win over Novo Hamburgo.

+Patrick was the most used player of Inter during the 2018 season, featuring in 51 matches overall and scoring eight goals.
 On 12 March 2019, the club bought 50% of his economic rights (which belonged to a group of businessman and were assigned at Monte Azul), and he renewed his contract until 2021.

+Patrick continued to feature regularly for the Colorado in the following years, scoring a career-best six goals in the 2020 Série A, including a brace in a 5–3 away win over former side Sport Recife.
 On 18 June 2021, he renewed his contract with Inter until June 2023.

-On 8 January 2022, Patrick joined São Paulo FC on a two-year deal.
-He made 55 appearances, scored nine goals and assisted eight others in the 2022 season.